flowstateeng/Coursera-Deep-Learning/4-Convolutional-Neural-Networks/week-3/README.md

 Assignments and projects for week three of [Convolutional Neural Networks](https://www.coursera.org/learn/convolutional-neural-networks).

-*Notice: Currently unable to upload datasets for this week's assignments.*

 ## Learning Objectives
 * Understand the challenges of Object Localization, Object Detection and Landmark Finding.